zonemercy/zonemercy.github.io/_posts/2016-03-15-Oscar -Prediction.md

 ---
 layout: post
-title: "OSCAR PREDICTION : Leonardo DiCaprio Will Finally Win an Oscar"
+title: "Oscar Prediction : Leonardo DiCaprio Will Finally Win an Oscar"
 subtitle: "How to make a prediction on best actor of oscar 2016 based on machine learning?"
 header-img: "img/oscar-header.jpg"
 header-mask: "0.5"